 Divide the dough in half.
 On a lightly floured surface, roll the Danish Dough into a 15 x 20-inch rectangle, ¼ inch thick.
 If the dough seems elastic and shrinks back when rolled, let it rest for a few minutes, then roll again.
 Place the dough on the baking sheet.

 Along one long side of the pastry make parallel, 5-inch-long cuts with a knife or rolling pastry wheel, each about 1 inch apart.
 Repeat on the opposite side, making sure to line up the cuts with those you’ve already made.

-Spoon the filling you’ve chosen to fill your braid down the center of the rectangle.
-Starting with the top and bottom ???flaps’, fold the top flap down over the filling to cover.
-Next, fold the bottom ???flap??? up to cover filling.
+Spoon the apple filling down the center of the rectangle.
+Starting with the top and bottom flaps, fold the top flap down over the filling to cover.
+Next, fold the bottom flap up to cover filling.
 This helps keep the braid neat and helps to hold in the filling.
 Now begin folding the cut side strips of dough over the filling, alternating first left, then right, left, right, until finished.
 Trim any excess dough and tuck in the ends.

 Whisk together the whole egg and yolk in a bowl and with a pastry brush, lightly coat the braid.

 Proofing and Baking: